Flag Football Rules (3rd-6th Grade)

 5(f) Time Clock - A KIDSPORTS game official will furnish the official time clock.

-6(b) Defense - The defense must have exactly four (4) players on its line of scrimmage (within twelve inches of scrimmage line) at the snap.
-Defensive guards must line up head to head with the offensive guards at the snap and must use a three point or four point stance.
-Defensive ends must line up outside the defensive guards and may use any stance.
+6(c) Defense - The defense must have exactly four (4) players on its line of scrimmage (within twelve inches of scrimmage line) at the snap.
+Defensive guards must line up head to head with the offensive guards at the snap.
+Defensive ends must line up outside the defensive guards.